kalashnikov/strapdown/README.md

 - See `v/0.2.5/strapdown.js` for the example result.
 - Replace your customized `Prism.js` code
-- Remember to include `Prism.css` when in html file.
+- Remember to include `Prism.css` in HTML file.

 > I am new learner in Javascript world, still learn how to use `npm`.
 Maybe update later in more generate way.